 Frankie is a poet, and peer narrative practitioner, based in Narrm (Melbourne) Australia.
 They work in community organisations and inpatient settings with folks whose responses to a range of social, racial, gendered and economic issues, are often given the label of ‘mental illness’ or ’emotional distress’.
 Frankie enjoys working to uplift the insider knowledge of individuals and groups and collaborating alongside folks from LGBTIQ+ communities, of which they hold membership.
 Frankie is committed to working towards both healing and social justice with those experiencing oppression and hardship.

-Lobna works as a clinical supervisor for the Community Restorative Centre in Sydney and as a casual tutor (social work) at The University of Sydney.
-She has been connected to narrative practices for almost 10 years, with a particular passion for people affected by the criminal justice system.
+Lobna (she/her) works as a Lecturer in Social Work and Policy Studies at the University of Sydney, Australia.
+She has been connected to narrative practices for almost ten years, with a particular passion for people affected by the criminal justice system.
 Lobna is interested in exploring alternative possibilities, alternative knowledges, and in people’s acts of resistance from the periphery.
 Narrative therapy practices have allowed Lobna to remain committed to acts of social and political activism, while at the same time positioning individuals and communities as experts and knowledge-producers.
-Her current PhD research is focussed on juvenile justice policy, and draws on Michel Foucault and Carol Bacchi to disrupt dominant current discourses that produce particular types of subjects.
 Lobna hopes to explore alternate discourses that have less-harmful effects on people and on communities.

-Ola Elhassan is a Social worker with over 15 years’ experience working across different communities.
+Ola Elhassan is a social worker with over 20 years experience working across different communities.
 Through having the opportunity to work in both the NGO and Government sector she has managed to acquire a variety of skills and had the opportunity to work with people from diverse backgrounds.
+Ola believes in empowering those she works with to create meaningful and helpful stories about themselves and the communities they belong too.
 She is passionate about working with young people and has developed and facilitated a range of training tools and programs for young people that have been, and continue to be, effectively delivered within various community organisations & schools.
-She sits on several steering committees and She also founded the Locked Out Support and Network committee, which supports women and children with a relative in Prison.
+She also founded the Locked Out Support and Network committee, which supports women and children with a relative in prison.

 An accidental web-developer, Sarah picked up some programming skills while stranded for a few months in Silicon Valley in 2013.
 Since then, it has been her pleasure to work with narrative therapists (in her off-hours), to create an engaging presence for narrative therapy online.
 In particular she is the architect of the Dulwich Centre’s always-evolving website.
 In her day job Sarah is a content consultant (working mostly with B-Corps).
 She is also a published poet, essayist and occasional freelance journalist.
 She lives in Aotearoa, New Zealand.